Banh-Canh/sathi.ai/README.md

 - 🎨 **Markdown Support**: Chat bubbles support markdown formatting and clickable links.
 - 🛠️ **Configurable**: Set your API keys and endpoints directly in settings.

+## Limitations
+- Limited context to the last _x,y_ messages that can be set.
+(Running a dameon or service or even a process could work around this but complicates install and use.)
+- When listing models right now we get all available models offered by a service - many of which may not be useful.
+Users will need some idea of the model they want to use.
+- Sessions are cleared when logging out and not saved.

 ## Installation

 ### Prerequisites